zhijun98/pointbox-2010/README.md

 <img src="https://github.com/zhijun98/pointbox_2010/assets/9690419/b478a1aa-8ecc-4373-92ee-858ecf5f8314" width="600">

 ## PointBox Console (PBC)
-<strong>This repository only opened the source for PointBox-console<strong> which is the front-end GUI client application of PointBox system.
+<strong>This repository only opened the source for PointBox-console</strong> which is the front-end GUI client application of PointBox system.
 It was implemented as a classic Java Swing rich-client application to support traders and/or brokers's daily operations.

 (1) Commodity traders/brokers talks (or sends quotes on commodities) through Yahoo, AOL, and PointBox's instant-messaging which are provided by PointBox console (PBC) application.
 If traders/brokers use of PB's instant messaging, they will use of the following talker's panel to send their quotes: